- I want to enroll my child, where do I begin?

 - What do you require for registration?

-We require an annual Registration Fee of $50 (non-refundable) and payment of a Deposit equal to one-month’s tuition.
-Your Deposit is fully refundable with a one-month notice of your intention to withdraw – or upon “graduation” from our program, when all expenses related to your child’s care are paid.
-In addition, there are forms required by the State of California and County of San Diego that must be completed before your child’s first day including an Immunization Schedule and a form to be signed by your physician acknowledging that your child is in good health.
+Each year we require a non-refundable registration fee of $100 (per child), a non-refundable facilities fee of $150 (per family), and a deposit equal to one month’s tuition (at the 8:30-12:30 rate) that is credited back to you when “graduating” from our program or with a 30-day notice to withdraw.
+Additionally, there are forms required by the State of California and County of San Diego that must be completed before your child’s first day, including an Immunization Schedule and a form to be signed by your physician acknowledging that your child is in good health.

 We hope that each child will have a pleasant introduction to our program by visiting to play with us at least twice before their first day.
-We ask that parents be truthful and tell their child that they will be leaving, but that they will return as promised.
-The bond we form with your child begins when you leave and we are there to help your child.
+We ask that parents be truthful and tell their child that they will be leaving but that they will return as promised.
+The bond we form with your child begins when you leave, and we are here to help your child.
 Our teachers have worked with many children who are away from home without their parent for the first time.
-We ask that you be available, by phone, if we need to call you to pick your child up earlier than planned.
-We know that your child builds trust in you when they experience you returning, just as promised, each day they are here.
+We ask that you be available by phone if we need to call you to pick your child up earlier than planned.
+We know that your child is building trust in you when they experience you returning, just as promised, each day they are here.
 Soon they build the confidence needed to say “good-bye” cheerfully.

 - What if my child should become ill at school?

 We do all we can to protect the good health of all our students.
 We ask that parents carefully assess their child’s health each school morning and only bring children feeling well to school.
 We will isolate and send home children who have a fever of 100 degrees or more, or who vomit, have diarrhea, or display behavior or inability to function in a usual manner.
-Parents will be notified of outbreaks, even when it is not in your child’s class, in an effort to minimize risk to all children.
+Parents will be notified of outbreaks specific to their classroom to minimize risk to all children.

 - How do you know who is picking the children up?